Puppy Mill Rescue Dogs: Getting Help With a Dog From a Puppy Mill

 Sometimes, though, there can be no emotional healing or advancement without some discomfort.
-This is a well-known to us humans.
+This is well-known to us humans.
 For example, a shy person cannot overcome her shyness if she always stays in her comfort zone and avoids contact with other people.
 Likewise, if a puppy mill dog is given a safe haven and is allowed to choose whether to be in it or to leave it, he will stay in it all the time — and never learn to overcome his fears.
 The dog has to exit his comfort zone to “get over the hump” and go on to heal.
 If the dog is allowed to remain perpetually in his comfort zone, he will never do the less pleasant thing that can help him to feel better.

 So, how do we follow advice that seems contradictory (“Don’t push, but push”)?
 A good guide for working through this dilemma is the treatment method for people with post-traumatic stress disorder (PTSD).
-The main component of therapy for those with PTSD is to expose the person to that which he fears, but to do it in gradually increasing increments and, most important, in an atmosphere of emotional support and assured safety.
+The main component of therapy for those with PTSD is to expose the person to that which he fears, but to do it in gradually increasing increments and, most importantly, in an atmosphere of emotional support and assured safety.
 In this way, the person can encounter the fearful stimulus but with a sense of safety, so that the fear is within his ability to cope with it.
 The goal of this method is for the person to ultimately overcome his fears.

 For puppy mill dogs, then, the key is to have the dog encounter what she is frightened of in a way that keeps the fear level within her coping capacity — where she may be a little uncomfortable, but not in distress from fear.
 There is no perfect way to determine where this level lies, since it not only varies from dog to dog, but also varies within the same dog, depending on which fearful stimulus it is.
 For example, the dog’s ability to cope with an encounter with a woman may be much higher than that dog’s coping ability when encountering a man.